List of transit routes in Minneapolis–Saint Paul: Routes 1–99 (Minneapolis–Saint Paul)

 Routes 1–99 are urban local bus routes primarily in Minneapolis and Saint Paul, often running into the first-ring suburbs.
 Most routes are operated by Metro Transit, however some low-ridership routes are operated contracted to private operators through the Metropolitan Council.
-Routes 1–49 are Minneapolis-anchored lines, 50–59 are limited-stop lines, Routes 60–89 are Saint Paul-anchored lines, and Route 94 is an express line between the two downtowns.
+Routes 1–49 are Minneapolis-anchored lines, Route 54 is limited-stop line, Routes 60–89 are Saint Paul-anchored lines, and Route 94 is an express line between the two downtowns.